Endrem/Micro-Tools/README.md

 Arguments that are passed to this program will be copied to the clipboard.
 This program was originally created to grab magnet links from a web browser when copying was not an option.

 ### Duplication-Checker (PowerShell)
 Scans directories for duplicate files.
 Two scripts are included to allow duplication checking based on either filename or MD5-hash.
-The scripts do **not** delete duplicate files and instead, saves the list to a TXT file.
+The scripts do **not** delete duplicate files and instead, saves the list to a CSV file.

 ## Author
 The contents of this repository were created by [Cole Chapman](https://github.com/Endrem/).